Redmine - design study

 History Overview: Make it possible to set a default.
 Make it possible to show and hide tabs.
 Also "spent time" tab would be nice.
 May also optionally conclude multiple actions like 5 times changed description from same person and no other activities had occured in that time.

-#6 Updated by Terence Mill about 6 years ago
+#6 Updated by Terence Mill almost 10 years ago

 If a info box is showed, how is layout and orientation shall be configurable.

 For example see plugin redmine_blocks_layout which offers such feature.